Derald Ruttenberg: Later career

 Later he donated an additional $8 million.

 The Derald H. Ruttenberg Treatment Center at Mount Sinai gives outpatient care to patients with all types of cancer other than breast cancer, and with benign hematologic conditions.

 It specializes in hematologic cancers such as leukemia, lymphoma, multiple myeloma, and myeloproliferative disorders.

 Ruttenberg gave a donation to Yale Law School, which thoroughly restored and renovated its Wall Street wing, renamed Ruttenberg Hall.

 He also endowed the Derald H. Ruttenberg Professorial Lectureship at Yale Law School in 1993.

-Derald H. Ruttenberg died at Mount Sinai from complications of lung cancer on 19 September 2004, aged 88.
+Ruttenberg died at Mount Sinai from complications of lung cancer on 19 September 2004, aged 88.

 He was survived by his wife, Janet, and four children.